bitleighvu/HEMAMembershipTracker/README.md

 5. Application will open on your default web browser on **http://localhost:3000/**

 ### Troubleshooting ###
-- Project is not displaying on **http://localhost:3000/**
+- The project is not displaying on **http://localhost:3000/**
-  - Check that you have opened the project folder and completed **Download Instructions**
+  - Check that you have opened the project folder and completed **Download and Build Instructions**
+- There is an NPM start error
+  - Open the project folder in terminal
+  - Enter `npm install -g npm@latest` into the terminal to update npm to the latest build
+  - Type `rm - rf node_modules` to remove the existing modules
+  - Type `npm install` to re-install the project dependencies
+  - This should fix an NPM start error.
+If there are any additional NPM errors, please let us know and you can also look at [Common NPM Errors](https://docs.npmjs.com/common-errors)
 - Let our team know any problems or questions you encounter so we can further improve!